sap218/hugo-test/content/posts/hello-world.md

 {{< figure src="/academia/graduation.jpg" width="200" alt="me with the fancy PhD cap and gown" >}}

 Even bigger news is that I've officially moved to Oxford!
-Throughout 2023 I has been living in a caravan on a Farm in Swansea, saving, to make the big leap and move closer to work.
+Throughout 2023 I have been living in a caravan on a Farm in Swansea, saving, to make the big leap and move closer to work.
 I’ve been at my current job since 2022, Data wrangler/scientist at the Big Data Institute, the University of Oxford.
 **Stay tuned for *hopefully* more content!**